Carscas1/DS3000-RealVsDeepfake-Final-Project/README.md

           fake_folder = "fake"
           ^^ something like this
     - Ensure n_of_files is either 1000 for like a 10-20 min run time or None for reading all files (around 40 mins) depends on hardware
+    - Comment out block two to no longer mount google drive since it is now local

 ## Option 2: